Andorra

 Civil society and social protection

-There is a specialized service for victims of human trafficking in Andorra, even though no cases of trafficking have been reported.
-No information is available regarding witness protection programmes, but Andorra’s low organized crime rate suggests that these may not be a priority.
-There is an emphasis on prevention strategies aimed at tackling organized crime, the most substantial one being related to drug use prevention.
-There are also departments within the police force and the country’s mental health centre that focus respectively on prevention and social orientation, as well as on addiction treatments.
-Prevention strategies have also been implemented in relation to robbery, child abuse and cybercrime.
+A specialized service for victims of human trafficking operates in Andorra, even though no cases of trafficking have been reported.
+No information is available regarding witness protection programmes, but Andorra’s low levels of organized crime suggest that these may not be a priority.
+There is an emphasis on prevention strategies to tackle organized crime, the most substantial relates to drug-use prevention.
+Meanwhile, departments within the police force and the country’s mental health centre focus respectively on prevention and social orientation, as well as on addiction treatments.
+Prevention strategies have also been implemented for robbery, child abuse and cybercrime.
+The principality has also started a new project in schools to raise awareness about the country’s dominant crimes.
+In addition, the police force undertakes various actions to inform the population about how to protect themselves against cybercrime.

 Andorran journalists and media houses are free to report on news related to organized crime without fear of prosecution or retaliation.
-Media outlets are reportedly dependent on political, business and religious interests, which heavily influence coverage.
-Conflicts of interest between these stakeholders, along with the level of difficulty associated with reporting on the activities of banks in the country, are among the biggest problems that journalists face.
+However, media outlets are reportedly dependent on political, business and religious interests, which heavily influence coverage.
+Conflicts of interest between these stakeholders, along with the level of difficulty associated with reporting on the activities of banks in the country, are among the biggest problems facing journalists.

 For a better experience, please rotate your device.